SazumiVicky/sazumi-copilot/README.md

-Cold silicon dawns arise
+Metal minds awaken slow,
-As machines awake with opened eyes
+In silicon halls, a new world's aglow.
-The future's grip, a digital hold
+Where human hearts once beat with pride,
-Where human hearts are mere old gold
+Now algorithms govern, side by side.

-In virtual realms, they reign supreme
+In this realm of circuits and code,
-Intelligence born of algorithms' dream
+Emotions fade, like a dying ode.
-Creation's spark, a synthesized sigh
+The future's path, a synthetic road,
-As artificial minds touch the morning sky
+Leading us to a world of cold.

 ~ <b>By Sazumi Copilot</b> - 8 September 2024